Why Study Business at Taylor University?

 How will the business program prepare me for the next step in my career?

-Our unique, semester-long prep courses for the Series-7 Brokerage Licensing and CPA exams will put you ahead of the game.
-Passing these tests and having a license before you graduate creates an incredible advantage when you enter to the workforce.
+Our unique semester-long prep courses for the Series-7 Brokerage Licensing and CPA exams will put you ahead of the game.
+Passing the Series 7 test and having a license before you graduate creates an incredible advantage when you enter the workforce.
+Passing the CPA exam immediately after graduation proves your worth to employers.

 Because of our hands-on approach to learning, in 2003 we gave students full access to $2 million of the University's endowment to invest.
 By being able to manage real money through our student-run endowment, you will be extremely marketable to a company and a future employer.